ang-zeyu/infisearch/docs/src/indexer/language.md

 ## Stop Words

-All tokenizers support forcibly removing stop words using the `ignore_stop_words` option, should you wish to keep the index size down.
+All tokenizers support keeping or removing (default) stop words using the `ignore_stop_words` option.

-Keeping stop words enables the following:
+Keeping them enables the following:
 - Processing phrase queries such as `"for tomorrow"`
 - Boolean queries of stop words (e.g. `if AND forecast AND sunny`)
 - More accurate ranking for free text queries, which employ an inverse document frequency heuristic to prune stop words only when their impact is small (far from always the case!).